 The WG requested the General Counsel to specify the jurisdiction(s) and cite the law if the answer to either of these questions was affirmative.

-In summary, the research conducted by the General Counsel indicated that with the exception of one jurisdiction (Brazil) there is no international treaty or national law that specifically prohibits the allowing of a domain name registration of an IGO or INGO identifier by a third party.
-In the case of Brazil, the unauthorized registration of a domain name using the names OLYMPIC, OLYMPIAD, IOC or FIFA name brands is explicitly prohibited.
-However, the General Counsel’s response concluded that certain international treaties and national laws may provide causes of action to challenge such registrations,,,,,, e.g., trademark infringement and unfair competition.
+In summary, the research conducted by the General Counsel indicated that with the exception of one jurisdiction (Brazil) there is no international treaty or national law that specifically prohibits the allowing of a domain name registration of an IGO or (IOC / RCRC)INGO identifier by a third party.
+In the case of Brazil, the unauthorized registration of a domain name using the names OLYMPIC, OLYMPIAD, IOC or FIFA name brands is explicitly prohibited. on an interim basis, until the conclusion of the major sports events scheduled to occur in that country in 2013 (FIFA Confederations Cup), 2014 (FIFA World Cup) and 2016 (Olympic Games).

+However, the General Counsel’s response concluded that certain international treaties and national laws may provide causes of action to challenge such registrations.
+The General Counsel's response did not include research for other INGOs thanNevertheless, such conclusions must also be read withinthan the IOC and RCRC.context of the June 2008 Board decision that adopted the GNSO’s policy recommendations on the introduction of new gTLDs.
+On rights of others, the GNSO recommendation stated:

 Strings must not infringe the existing legal rights of others that are recognized or enforceable under generally accepted and internationally recognized principles of law.
 Examples of these legal rights that are internationally recognized include, but are not limited to, rights defined in the Paris Convention for the Protection of Industry Property (in particular trademark rights), the Universal Declaration of Human Rights (UDHR) and the International Covenant on Civil and Political Rights (ICCPR) (in particular freedom of expression rights).